 She kissed him, then rested against his side.
 Outside the window, stars were just beginning to appear in the dusty sky.

-As she listened to the hum of the jet’s thrusters, Miren pulled Matthais’s cloak tighter around her shoulders until the ache vanished and she felt only peace.
+As she listened to the hum of the jet’s thrusters, Miren pulled Matthais’s cloak tighter around her shoulders.

 Comment